EPCCed/safe-docs/docs/safe-for-users.md

 ### <a id="addssh"></a> How to add an SSH public key to your account

+You can have multiple SSH keys registered against your user accounts.

 [Login to SAFE](https://safe.epcc.ed.ac.uk).
 Then:

  1. Go to the Menu *Login accounts* and select the ARCHER2 account you